Size-dependent surface energies of Au nanoparticles: Conclusions

 \section{Conclusions}

-A molecular dynamics study, complemented by first principles Density Functional Theory calculations, was performed to address surface energy of small gold nanoclusters of various sizes and (geometrically well defined) shapes.
+A molecular dynamics study, complemented by first principles Density Functional Theory calculations, was performed to obtain surface energy of small gold nanoclusters of various sizes and (geometrically well defined) shapes.
 The employed interatomic pair potential was shown to give structural parameters and surface energies comparable with DFT-LDA calculations.
-The surface energy of nanocubes and nanospheres was shown to converge to a constant value.
-The convergence was faster in the case of nanospheres, where $\gamma$ is practically constant for any particles with radius larger than $\approx 3\uu{nm}$.
-Truncated cubes (cuboctahedrons) did not achieve a single value for the surface energy within the studied range of nanoparticle sizes, but instead oscillated between two values.
+The surface energy of nanocubes and nanospheres has been shown to converge to a constant value.
+The convergence was faster in the case of nanospheres compared with nanocubes.
+The surface energy, $\gamma$, is practically constant for any particles with radius larger than $\approx 3\uu{nm}$.
+Truncated cubes (cuboctahedrons) did not achieve a single value for the surface energy within the studied range of nanoparticle sizes but, instead, an oscillating behaviour between two values.
 The range of these oscillations equals to the difference between $\gamma$ of $(1\,0\,0)$ and $(1\,1\,1)$ facets.
-Finally, the surface-induced excess energy is suggested to follow a universal power-law dependence on the number of atoms forming the nanoparticle and is, to a large extend, related to a number of broken bonds (reduced coordination of the surface atoms).
-This explains the trend of decreasing surface energy with increasing nanoparticle size.
+Finally, the surface-induced excess energy obviously follows a universal power-law dependence on the number of atoms forming the nanoparticle and is, to a large extent, related to a number of broken bonds (reduced coordination of the surface atoms).
+Importantly, the size-dependence of surface energy becomes significantly reduced when the actual surface area is corrected by the thickness of the electronic cloud, leading to almost constant values particularly for nanocube and nanosphere sizes of about $5\uu{nm}$ and more.

-As other theoretical studies, also this study has found an increase of the surface energy with decreasing particle size.
-This should not be confused with experimental works on liquid--solid interface energies of gold nanoparticles, moreover often having irregular shapes.
-This work contributes to understanding of surface energy (solid phase--vacuum interface) and its relation to the nanoparticle structure.
+As outlined above, this study has found an increase of the surface energy with decreasing particle size (which is in agreement with other theoretical studies).
+Two remarks may be useful in this regard.
+Firstly, this fact should not be confused with experimental works on liquid solution--solid nanoparticle interface energies of gold nanoparticles, moreover often having irregular shapes or even liquid-like surface layer.
+Secondly, we note that small nanoparticles, specifically the Au$_{55}$, were shown to be amorphous rather than crystalline.
+Hence the values predicted here for the smallest particle sizes of a few nanometers are not relevant for amorphous or glassy particles.

+In conclusion, this work contributes to understanding of surface energy (solid phase--vacuum interface) of crystalline mesoparticles and its relation to the their structure.